 Winter is here—and depending on where you call home, that could mean snow and ice out on the roads.
 If you’re not the most comfortable venturing out in the snow, we’ve got tips to help you feel safer and more prepared this winter if you have to drive through poor conditions.

 When driving in the snow, it’s important to take your time.
-Driving too quickly in snowy or icy conditions can cause you to slip and slide right into an accident.
+Driving too fast in snowy or icy conditions can cause your car to slip and slide right into an accident.
 If you need to be somewhere at a specific time, plan ahead.
 Give yourself plenty of time and leave earlier than you typically would.

 No matter the season, leave plenty of room between your car and other vehicles to help avoid a fender bender.
 This is even more important on snowy or icy roads, because if the car in front of you brakes suddenly, you’ll want to give yourself more time—and more room—to stop in case your car slides.
-A good rule of thumb is to give yourself at least an extra six feet of following distance compared to normal weather conditions.
+A good rule of thumb is to give yourself at least eight seconds of following distance compared to normal weather conditions.

-Sliding through stop signs or intersections when trying to stop can be scary—and dangerous—especially with other cars around.
-These days, most cars are designed to activate the brakes automatically if the vehicle notices it’s sliding—in these cases, step on the brake pedal, hold your foot there until the car is stopped, and keep steering.
-If your car isn’t equipped with an anti-lock braking system (ABS), pump the brakes repeatedly until you come to a full stop.
+Sliding through intersections when trying to stop can be scary—and dangerous—especially with other cars around.
+Most modern cars are equipped with antilock brakes, which activate automatically if the vehicle notices it’s sliding.
+In this case, step on the brake pedal, hold your foot there until the car is stopped, and keep steering.
+If your car isn’t equipped with an antilock braking system (ABS), pump the brakes repeatedly until you come to a full stop.

-Whether you’re sliding on ice or your car is stuck in a foot of snow, stepping on the gas is never a good idea.
-In fact, it can get you into an even more dangerous situation.
-If you’re sliding on ice, remember to pump the brakes, and slowly steer your car in the direction you want it to go.
+If you’re sliding on ice or your car is stuck in a foot of snow, take your foot off the gas pedal.
+If you’re sliding on ice, remember to pump the brakes if your car doesn’t have ABS, and slowly steer your car in the direction you want it to go.
 If your car is stuck in the snow, accelerating too quickly can jolt your car in any direction, and can get your tires wedged even deeper in the snow.

 This is where planning pays off.
 If you expect to encounter snow, consider keeping a small shovel in your trunk to dig your tires out if needed.
 Additionally, spreading kitty litter around your tires can create traction and help get you out of the snow.